makilezx/Scientific-Trends-in-Online-Work-A-Bibliometric-Exploration/README.md

 The bibliometric and scientometric analysis in this project is based on data collected from Web of Science, a comprehensive and trusted platform for academic and scholarly research.
 Web of Science provides access to a vast collection of research publications, including peer-reviewed journals, conference proceedings, and more.

-The data retrieved from Web of Science serves as the foundation for our exploration of scientific trends in the field of online work, platform work, and freelancing.
+The data retrieved from Web of Science serves as the foundation for our exploration.
 The use of Web of Science as a data source ensures the reliability and academic rigor of the information used in this scientometric exploration.

 ## Analyzed Data